ajoyfuljester/habit-keeper/README.md

 # TODO
 - test creating a habit because i think something is wrong with the startingDate
 - add option in config to enable/disable user registration
+- add support for external api to automatically create offsets?
 - change license to AGPL, possibly split code into two (branches?), one with only api and the other one this or just client?
 - mask data file names with a hash
 - CHOSEN VIEW ARCHITECTURE?